seanignacio/seanignacio/README.md

 - Bootstrap
 - jQuery
 - React.js
 > I spent over 10 years working as a Webmaster/Copy Editor for The Guam Daily Post — a daily print + digital publication.
 As webmaster, I managed the website design, functionality and asset flow through the BLOX Content Management System in partnership with TownNews.
-As copy editor, I edited hard news and editorials, as well as sports, business and lifestyle stories for style — a blend of colloquialism and the AP rulebook — spelling, consistency, syntax, objectivity, and grammar.
+As copy editor, I vetted hard news and editorials, as well as sports, business and lifestyle stories, screening for style — a blend of colloquialism and the AP rulebook — spelling, consistency, syntax, objectivity, and grammar.
 >
 > Now, I am looking to further develop my skills and experience working with front-end systems.